GabrielArpini/GalaxyClassifier/README.md

 # Galaxy Classifier CNN with class balanced focal loss
-The following project is an attempt to implement a Convolutional Neural Network using a custom made loss function from the paper: "Class-Balanced Loss Based on Effective Number of Samples" from Yin Cui et al.
+The following project is an attempt to implement a Equivariant Convolutional Neural Network using a custom made loss function from the paper: "Class-Balanced Loss Based on Effective Number of Samples" from Yin Cui et al.

 ## Introduction

-The main objective of this project is to achieve a solid grasp in the Pytorch framework with a hands-on approach.
-As I am a huge enthusiast of astrophysics, i've decided to do my project in that field.
+The main objective of this project is to achieve a solid grasp in the PyTorch framework with a hands-on approach.
+As I am a huge enthusiast of astrophysics, I've decided to do my project in that field.
-In our universe there are several astronomical objects, like: planets, suns, asteroids, black holes, galaxies, etc. Because of their different formation process, they can achieve different morphologies that can be observed from our planet, but because everything in our universe follows the rules of physics, it is possible to find some patterns in said objects, the easiest one to grasp (at least for me) is the morphology of galaxies, they can have multiple spirals, not have spirals at all, etc. This project main goal is to create a CNN capable of classifying an image of a galaxy with certain accuracy above an arbitrary threshold defined by my, which is 80%, since SOTA models can achieve above 90% accuracy using different methodologies.
+In our universe there are several astronomical objects, like: planets, suns, asteroids, black holes, galaxies, etc. Because of their different formation process, they can achieve different morphologies that can be observed from our planet, but because everything in our universe follows the rules of physics, it is possible to find some patterns in said objects, the easiest one to grasp (at least for me) is the morphology of galaxies, they can have multiple spirals, not have spirals at all, etc. This project main goal is to create a CNN capable of classifying an image of a galaxy with certain accuracy above an arbitrary threshold defined by me, which is 80%, since SOTA models can achieve above 90% accuracy using different methodologies.

 ## Device specs
-Bellow is the computer specs of my PC, used to do the project, a Google Colab will do just fine, but it blocks the GPU after a few hours so i decided to use my PC:
+Below is the computer specs of my PC, used to do the project, a Google Colab will do just fine, but it blocks the GPU after a few hours so I decided to use my PC:

 GPU: RTX 2060 6GB <br>
 CPU: Ryzen 5 5600 <br>
 RAM: 2x8GB DDR4 <br>
-OS: Ubuntu 24.04.2 LTS <br>
+OS: Linux 6.16.3-arch1-1 <br>
-Pyton 3.11
+Python: 3.11

 ## Dataset